Filming on Campus

 Duke University protects its name and landmarks from inappropriate commercial use but strives to cooperate with film and video producers desiring to use Duke facilities when it can be demonstrated their activities serve the university's interest.
 Priority generally is given to those activities that can help support the educational missions of the university.
 The Office of News and Communications will use appropriate means to facilitate such endeavors.

-- All requests for commercial non-news filmmaking, videotaping or photography at Duke University should be directed to the Radio-Television Services manager in the Office of News and Communications.
+- All requests for commercial non-news filmmaking, videotaping or photography at Duke University should be directed to the media relations director in the Office of News and Communications.
 (Photography and videography for advertising purposes at Duke University Medical Center should be approved by the director of the Medical Center News Office.)

 The university will consider permitting the making of photographs, films and videotapes on campus for commercial non-news purposes on the basis of the following guidelines: